stevearrants/style/docs/beconcise.md

     *You may be able to*).
 * Use short sentences.
 * Use the language and terms your readers use.
-* Never turn verbs into nouns!
+* Avoid turning verbs into nouns!
 That's a symptom of sloppy writing.

 Keep sentences and paragraphs short
 -----------------------------------